DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 - Increased number of check-ins between contract managers and providers.

-- A new ‘funded-space’ field in the database, which providers would will update when they change a participant's status to ‘accepted’.
+- A new ‘funded-space’ field in the database, which providers will update when they change a participant's status to ‘accepted’.

 - The funded space field allows participants to self-fund even if they are eligible for funding, e.g. if they do not get a funded space.